 - 6 oz log creamy mild goat cheese (chèvre)

 - 1/2 cup panko bread crumbs

-- Slice the brussel sprouts very thinly, so the brussel sprouts have a shredded texture (see blog post pictures for reference).
+- Slice the brussel sprouts very thinly, so they have a shredded texture (see blog post pictures for reference).

 - Heat up a large skillet over medium high heat, then add the butter to the pan.
 When the butter is melted, add the brussel sprouts, and season with a 1/2 tsp salt and 1/8 tsp black pepper.